jl777/SuperNET/iguana/exchanges/mm2.md

 * Testability.
 Stateless code is much easier to test and according to Kent Beck is often a natural result of a Test-Driven development process.
 * Portability.
 Separating the state from the code allows us to more easily use the stateless parts from the sandboxed environments, such as when running under the Web Assembly (WASM).
 We only need to port the state-managing layer, fully reusing the stateless code.
 * Hot reloading.
 When the code is separated from state, it's trivial to reload it, both with the shared libraries in CPU-native environments (dlopen) and with WASM in GUI environments.
 This might positively affect the development cycle, reducing the round-trip time from a failure to a fix.
+* Concurrency.
+MarketMaker can currently only perform a single API operation at the time.
+The more stateless code we have the easier it should be to introduce the parallel execution of API requests in the future.

 Implementation might consist of two layers.
 A layer that is ported to the host environment (native, JS, Java, Objective-C, cross-compiled Raspberry Pi 3, etc) and implements the TCP/IP communication, state management, hot reloading, all things that won't fit into the WASM sandbox.
-And a layer that implements the core logic in a stateless manner and which is compiled into a native shared library or WASM.
+And a layer that implements the core logic in a stateless manner and which is compiled into a native shared library or, in the future, to WASM.

 Parts of the state might be marked as sensitive.
 This will give the users an option to share only the information that can be freely shared,